 We would like to reaffirm that HTS is the project of a unified nation.
 Their doors are open to all those wanting aid, support, and to defend our cause and our people.
 Millions of people world-wide share this hope and have stood in solidarity with this project for this nation and people.
 Our project is clear in its vision, goal, and mission.
 We are stronger as we stand by our sincere mujahideen brothers.
 We are proud of the leaders, thinkers, and great minds of our nation and hope to complete a project that will bring relief and joy to every free Muslim who seeks a better future for his children and family, a future of honour, dignity, and resolve.

-An interesting part of Ratney’s letter was that it referred to Ahrar al-Sham as being among the “loyal protectors of the Syrian revolution.”
+The U.S. has even begun trying to split HTS off from the non-mainstream aspects of the rebellion.
+An interesting part of Ratney’s letter was referring to Ahrar al-Sham as among the revolutionary forces.
 The U.S. has shunned Ahrar, refusing all public engagement with it and has at least once considered putting it on the terrorism blacklist, for the eminently-defensible reason that Ahrar has important connections back to its founding with al-Qaeda’s network.
 Such connections were demonstrated again recently when the Coalition killed Abu Hani al-Masri, a Qaeda-associated jihadi who was an Ahrar military commander.
 Ratney’s statement is therefore a potentially important marker.
 More immediately, Ratney’s letter was a sign that some part of the U.S. government has remained focused on Syria and was seeking to derail the ongoing efforts by HTS to patch things up with Ahrar.

 Ahrar has tried to straddle the line between Syrian Islamism and global jihadi-salafism.
 Ahrar succeeded in providing al-Qaeda a portal into the rebellion, but the outcome for Ahrar has been less positive, with the organisation splitting along that faultline between nationally-focused Islamist revolutionaries and transnationalist jihadists.
 The state backing for Ahrar, particularly from Turkey, has contributed to this, with Ankara ensuring that its allies retain the formal levers of power within Ahrar, which led to the defection of al-Qaeda’s closest allies within Ahrar to HTS.